MODFLOW-USGS/modflow6-nightly-build/README.md

 ### Binaries

 The binaries are built in develop mode.
-The Windows distribution also contains `.pdb` files.

 Linux binaries built on Ubuntu 22.04 may encounter `libc`-related backwards-incompatibilities on earlier versions of Ubuntu or other Linux distributions.
 This distribution, the main MODFLOW 6 distribution, and the [`MODFLOW-USGS/executables`](https://github.com/MODFLOW-USGS/executables/releases) distribution are built on Ubuntu 20.04 for broader compatibility.